lucas11333/education-and-happiness/README.md

 To access the United States Cross-Sectional Cumulative Data from 1972-2012, follow these steps:

 1.Go to https://gss.norc.org/get-the-data/stata and access the General Social Survey.

- 2.Select GSS 1972-2012 Cross-Sectional Cumulative Data and choose a language to access the database of available surveys.
+2. Select GSS 1972-2012 Cross-Sectional Cumulative Data and choose a language to access the database of available surveys.

- 3.Find GSS 1972-2012 Cross-Sectional Cumulative Data, click on "data", and download the three files: CSV data file, STATA data definition, and codebook.
+3. Find GSS 1972-2012 Cross-Sectional Cumulative Data, click on "data", and download the three files: CSV data file, STATA data definition, and codebook.
 Ensure that all variables are selected.

- 4.Save the downloaded files locally.
+4. Save the downloaded files locally.